President John F. Kennedy Assassination Records Collection Act of 1992: Later releases

 On April 26, 2018, the NARA released another 19,045 documents in accordance with President Trump's order.
 These releases include FBI, CIA, and other agency documents (both formerly withheld in part and formerly withheld in full) identified by the Assassination Records Review Board as assassination records.
 While no more documents required to be released under section 5 remain withheld in full, some still remain withheld in part.

 In 2021, President Joe Biden postponed the release of remaining records, citing the COVID-19 pandemic as the reason.
 Future releases of documents were scheduled for December 15, 2021, and December 15, 2022.
 Agencies that object to releasing records before then will have to provide unclassified information detailing why the information is withheld, and a date when the information might be declassified.
 The initial response to the 2021 release was that it provided little new information.

-On December 15, 2022 NARA released an additional 13,173 documents as ordered by President Biden.
+On December 15, 2022, NARA released an additional 13,173 documents as ordered by President Biden.

+In June 2023, it was reported that NARA had completed the review of the documents with 99% of all documents having been made public.
+According to the New York Times, as of 2023, 4684 documents are still "fully or partially withheld" from the public.

+On January 23, 2025, President Trump signed executive order 14176 to declassify documents concerning Kennedy's assassination, as well as those regarding the assassination of his brother Robert F. Kennedy and Martin Luther King Jr. More than 60,000 documents were released two months later on March 18.